Information for Students

 - assist your peer in the mentoring relationship,

-- submit a progress report after each meeting,
+- submit a reflection after each meeting,

 - provide program feedback and evaluation.